-Selected Fellows for the spring Fellowship will be notified in early December, and assigned a Faculty Advisor to supervise and support their work throughout the Fellowship.
-Fellows will also be matched with a Local Mentor in their region with experience in audiovisual preservation to provide additional guidance and training.
+Selected Fellows are notified prior to the start of their Fellowships and are assigned a Faculty Advisor to supervise and support their work throughout the Fellowship.
+Fellows are also matched with a Local Mentor in their region with experience in audiovisual preservation to provide additional guidance and training.

-The first Fellowship will run from January through April, 2018.
-The Fellowship will begin with an Immersion Week, during which the Fellows will gain a primer in the handling and digitization of sound and audiovisual material, metadata schemas, appraisal of public broadcasting materials, and key digital preservation concerns for audiovisual materials.
-Immersion Week will be held in Boston, with all costs covered for the Fellows’ travel.
+The Fellowship begins with an Immersion Week, during which the Fellows gain a primer in the handling and digitization of sound and audiovisual material, metadata schemas, appraisal of public broadcasting materials, and key digital preservation concerns for audiovisual materials.
+Immersion Week is held in Boston, with all costs covered for the Fellows’ travel.

-Following Immersion Week, Fellows will be expected to work 16 hours a week over the course of 14 weeks.
-Approximately half the time will be spent at the Host Station, and half the time at a digitization station which has been set up by the Graduate Program.
-Each Fellow will:
+Following Immersion Week, Fellows are expected to spend half of their time at the Host Station, and half the time at a digitization station which has been set up by the Graduate Program.
+Each Fellow:

-- inventory and assess the material identified by the Host Station for preservation
+- inventories and assesses the material identified by the Host Station for preservation

-- digitize the materials at the digitization station
+- digitizes the materials at the digitization station

-- create detailed catalog records for the digitized material
+- creates detailed catalog records for the digitized material

-- research the significance of the collection and create a special collection to highlight the materials within the AAPB
+- researches the significance of the collection and creates a special collection to highlight the materials within the AAPB

-- write a blog post about the collection for the station and the AAPB
+- writes a blog post about the collection for the station and the AAPB

-Fellows will keep in touch with each other throughout their Fellowships virtually through online collaboration tools.
-Fellows will also attend three educational webinars over the course of the Fellowship.
+Fellows keep in touch with each other throughout their Fellowships virtually through online collaboration tools.
+Fellows also attend three educational webinars over the course of the Fellowship.

-Each Fellow will receive a stipend of $5,152 for their work over the course of the Fellowship, distributed on a bi-weekly basis.
+Each Fellow receives a stipend for their work over the course of the Fellowship.

-All Fellows will be fully funded to attend the Society of American Archivists conference in 2018 to share their work with the broader archival community.
+All Fellows have been fully funded to attend an archives conference to share their work with the broader archival community.